cc1005/third_milestone_project/README.md

 - HTML, CSS and Javascript are the basic languages used in the frontend of the website.
 - Python is the scripting language for the backend.
 - Flask was the web framework used to develop the functionality for the website. (https://www.fullstackpython.com/flask.html)
 - The database was provided by MongoDB.
-MongDB Atlas was used as the GUI for accessing the database (although on occasion it was accessed through the CLI on GitPod) (https://www.mongodb.com/)
+MongDB Atlas was used as the GUI for accessing the database (although on occasion it was accessed through the CLI on GitPod) (https://www.mongodb.com/).
+A single collection was used for all posts as no further Databases were deemed necessary, and this is reinforced by the choice of a noSQL database.
 - The website was hosted on Heroku.
 See “Deployment” for details on how the website was hosted (as well as the setup of Flask and MongoDB). (https://www.heroku.com/)
 - As mentioned previously, Materialize was used as a CSS Framework, while Google Fonts provided the font used for the website. (https://materializecss.com/ ; https://fonts.google.com/)